 order to potentially qualify for the most aid available to you and your family.

 - CBU also offers a variety of Institutional grants and scholarships in addition to

 the FAFSA.
 Some of these are based on merit and involvement, while others are based

-receive some form of financial aid and last year we awarded 161 Million dollars to
+receive some form of financial aid and last year the average gift aid award for incoming

 - Some students may be selected for FAFSA verification.
 If you have been selected please contact the financial aid office to find out more information on documentation needed.